Mercy (Overwatch): Reception

-Mercy received praised among both fans of Overwatch and video game journalists alike.
-In the week of the game's launch, IGN noted Mercy as among a shortlist of characters "more popular than others when it comes to fan art."
-Her "Witch" skin for the game's Halloween-themed event was noted by Polygon to be extremely popular with Mercy players.
-In addition to fan art featuring the skin being made, some players changed their desktop background to the game's official menu screen featuring Mercy in the skin.
+Often considered one of Overwatch's staple and most recognizable characters, as well as its most iconic support-class hero, Mercy has received a somewhat mixed response from both video game media writers and Overwatch players.
+A popularly used character in Overwatch, Mercy is "celebrated by general Overwatch fandom".
+Her impact on gameplay, however, particularly in the game's esports community has attracted criticism.

-Mercy has been noted as one of the more popularly used characters in Overwatch; during the game's open beta she was the most played support class character.
+During the game's open beta she was the most played support-class character.
 Following her major revamp in September 2017, Mercy was found to be universally picked as at least one healer on a team in competitive play, and because these changes require her to be closer to combat, the concept of a "Battle Mercy" who mixes both healing with attacks gained popularity at higher-ranked play.
 Some criticized this change, and felt it was a sign that Blizzard was trying to cater the game towards the competitive players over casual ones; high-level players felt that Mercy was a "zero aim" character prior to the September 2017 revamp, making it easy for new players to learn, but subsequently, the character requires more decision making and choices that can be difficult to casual players to learn.

 A Eurogamer article referred to her as "gaming's greatest healer."
 In his review of Overwatch, Phil Savage of PC Gamer, expressed, "I particularly love how varied the movement is between characters," praising Mercy's glide ability and citing Mercy as "the perfect example of how every aspect of a character can, in the best cases, support a specific style."
 Savage elaborated, "alone, she's vulnerable and slow – easily ambushed and dispatched.
 But, with line-of-sight to a teammate, she can spread her wings and fly towards them.
 It's fun to do, and also reinforces the symbiotic partnership between healer and healed: Mercy needs her teammates as much as they need her.
 It's masterful design."